Tornado outbreak of February 13, 1952

-Several destructive tornadoes struck the Lower Mississippi Valley and the Southeastern United States on February 13, 1952.
+Several destructive tornadoes struck the Southeastern United States, primarily along and east of the Lower Mississippi Valley, on February 13, 1952.
 Multiple intense tornadoes touched down throughout the day, three of which were killers.
-The worst one was an F4 tornado that touched down in south central Tennessee, killing three and injuring 44.
-In all, the outbreak killed five, injured 102, and caused $6.402 million (1952 USD) in damage.
+The deadliest and most destructive tornado of the outbreak was a violent F4 that touched down in south-central Tennessee, killing three people and injuring 44 others.
+A similarly destructive tornado—albeit of weaker, F2 intensity—formed from the same storm as the preceding F4 and became the second costliest of the outbreak.
+Another intense tornado affected the Mississippi embayment near Manila, Arkansas, injuring five people, and a pair of deadly F3s in Alabama claimed a combined two lives.
+In all, the outbreak killed five people and injured 102 others.

 Meteorological synopsis

 A fast-moving low-pressure system formed over Northern California on February 11.
 As it moved quickly eastward another low formed over northeastern New Mexico on February 12.
 These lows moved in tandem into Oklahoma on February 13 and triggered a severe weather outbreak in the Southeastern United States starting that morning.